brainhubeu/hadron/packages/hadron-demo/performance-tests/README.md

     artillery quick --count 10 -n 20 http://localhost:8080/user
 ```

-Where: count - amount of virtual users, n - each virtual user will send 20 GET requests
+Where: count - amount of virtual users, n - each virtual user will send 20 GET requests.
 Of course to make it work on localhost:8080/\* we need to run hadron-demo with sql

 * Artillery also provides test scripts as in example section.
 We can run test script with command: